-The successful completion of the general matura examination grants candidates the right to enrol in first cycle academic and professional study programmes, and short-cycle higher vocational study programmes.
+The successful completion of the general matura examination grants candidates the right to enter the academic and professional study programmes at bachelor's level, integrated master's programmes, and short-cycle higher vocational study programmes.

 Students who have successfully completed a technical upper-secondary education programme take a vocational matura.
 This is a final examination taken before a school examination committee that may contain external professionals as nominated by the competent chamber of employers and representative unions, as well as teachers.